Davide-sd/sympy-plot-backends/README.md

 me an email so that we can discuss a sponsorship strategy.

 Developing this module and its documentation was no easy job.
-Implementing new feature and fixing bugs requires time and energy too.
-If you found this module useful, you can show your appreciation by sponsoring this project:
+Implementing new features and fixing bugs requires time and energy too.
+If you found this module useful and would like to show your appreciation, please consider sponsoring this project with either one of these options:

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/davide_sd) or